 Xos, Inc. Announces Fourth Quarter and Full Year 2022 Earnings Release Date and Conference Call

-/EIN News/ -- LOS ANGELES, March 13, 2023 (GLOBE NEWSWIRE) -- Xos, Inc. (NASDAQ: XOS), a leading technology company that provides fleet services, software solutions, and manufactures Class 5 through Class 8 battery-electric commercial vehicles, today announced it will release its fourth quarter and full year 2022 operating results on Wednesday, March 29, 2023, after the close of the U.S. financial markets.
+LOS ANGELES, March 13, 2023 (GLOBE NEWSWIRE) -- Xos, Inc. XOS, a leading technology company that provides fleet services, software solutions, and manufactures Class 5 through Class 8 battery-electric commercial vehicles, today announced it will release its fourth quarter and full year 2022 operating results on Wednesday, March 29, 2023, after the close of the U.S. financial markets.

 Management will host a conference call and webcast to discuss these financial results at 4:30 p.m.
 Eastern Daylight Time / 1:30 p.m.
 Pacific Daylight Time that same day.
 The presentation is open to all interested parties and may include forward-looking information.